 This also means that Amy admits to being a bit of a workaholic, but she does manage to find time to stay physically active.
 While in high school, she played four sports – yes, four – all without losing her honor student status.
 Today, she enjoys snow skiing when she gets the chance and trains with the Boot Camp Babes.
 She joined them in the Susan G. Komen 3-day walk to raise money for breast cancer research, helping her team collect more than $80,000.

 Amy received a Bachelor of Science degree in Communications cum laude from Northern Arizona University and her Juris Doctorate from the University of Denver.
 She was on the Dean’s List and received a Harold C. Lawson Memorial Law Scholarship.
 Before joining our firm in 2007, she served as Deputy Public Defender in the Maricopa County Public Defender’s Office for three years and spent two years in private family law practice.

-Having worked as a family lawyer for over 15 years, Amy Dohrendorf has gained numerous awards over the years, and has been a part of many associations:
+Having worked as a female divorce lawyer and family law attorney for over 15 years, Amy Dohrendorf has gained numerous awards over the years, and has been a part of many associations: